 Each resumes is written to tell a story about what you’ve done, what you will bring to the company, and eventually who you are.
 The more conveying a story is, the more chances you have to land an interview.
-At the same time, a resume is an extremely flexible document which allows job seekers to adjust their experiences and skills depending on their target jobs and career goals.
+At the same time, a resume is an extremely flexible document that allows job seekers to adjust their experiences and skills depending on their target jobs and career goals.

-In other words, candidates can alter the format of the document as well as tweak its content based on their needs and wants.
+In other words, candidates can alter the format of the document as well as tweak their content based on their needs and wants.
 However, the challenge is to know which resume format will help you tweak the story in a way that will land more interviews.

 Unfortunately, not many job seekers are concerned about choosing the right resume format to showcase their accomplishments and skills.
 One format doesn’t fit all (and unlikely ever will).

-1) Reverse Chronological Format
+1. Reverse Chronological Format

 Because this particular resume format places a huge emphasis on work experience it is sometimes criticized for being experience-based rather than accomplishments-based.
 However, one can easily substitute generic bulleted statements with the list of accomplishments.
-This way you will be able to show results of your work under each employment.
+This way you will be able to show the results of your work under each employment.

-If you are an entry-level candidate or you have significant career gaps and inconsistent employment history, you may want to consider one of resume formats below.
+If you are an entry-level candidate or you have significant career gaps and inconsistent employment history, you may want to consider one of the resume formats below.

-Use this format if
+Use this format if:

-- You have no employment gaps
+- You have no employment gaps.

-- Your recent work experience relates to the target job
+- Your recent work experience relates to the target job.

-- Most of your work experience is in the career field you want to land your next job in
+- Most of your work experience is in the career field you want to land your next job in.

-2) Functional Format
+2. Functional Format

 A functional resume format emphasizes skills more than work experience (it is sometimes called a skills-based format).
 It is probably one of the least used formats today as job seekers are afraid their resume is going to be discarded by employers just because of this format.
 However, if you know how to write an effective functional resume and understand when it is appropriate, there is nothing to worry about.

 First, you have to choose the skills and proficiencies that best represent your value for the job.

 It will look like a relevant skills section with specific results of your work.
 After you list your skills and experiences you will still have to add your employment history (just including job titles, company names, and dates).

 Some employers may even suspect that a candidate is trying to hide something if a functional resume format is used.
 But once again, if you know what a prospective employer wants and you think that this format will help you tell a more convincing story, don’t hesitate to pick this one.

-The truth of the matter is that such format allows showing off your strengths like no other layout.
+The truth of the matter is that such a format allows showing off your strengths like no other layout.
 It all boils down to whether you know how to make your skills and accomplishments shine brighter than any doubts hiring managers may have.

-Use this format if
+Use this format if:

-- You have employment gaps
+- You have employment gaps.

-- You are seeking to change your career completely
+- You are seeking to change your career completely.

-3) Combined Resume Format
+3. Combined Resume Format

 As you might have guessed already, this resume format combines the previous two.
-Although it sounds like an absolute winner, the process of developing a hybrid resume takes understanding of resume writing standards and techniques.
+Although it sounds like an absolute winner, the process of developing a hybrid resume takes an understanding of resume writing standards and techniques.

 This is the place where candidates can highlight 4 to 6 skills or accomplishments relevant to the target job.
 Another option is to have both a summary section and a major accomplishments section if you’ve got a lot to offer.
-The key here is to be relevant and concise (which takes understanding of resume writing standards as mentioned before).
+The key here is to be relevant and concise (which takes an understanding of resume writing standards as mentioned before).

 After you create a summary section you should also add your work experience where you would list your jobs and brief descriptions starting from the most recent ones.
-In this section you have to make sure that each statement earns its spot – otherwise your resume will be too long (and probably boring too).
+In this section you have to make sure that each statement earns its spot – otherwise, your resume will be too long (and probably boring too).

 So basically a combined format has both a section that summarizes relevant skills and accomplishments as well as a traditional work experience section.
 This format gives employers a chance to both quickly scan your recent experiences as well as see our relevant achievements and skills.

-Use this format if
+Use this format if:

-- You have a lot of work experience and a solid list of achievements
+- You have a lot of work experience and a solid list of achievements.

-- You are making a career change with a skill set that can be applied across industries
+- You are making a career change with a skill set that can be applied across industries.

-- You have a wide range of skills to offer
+- You have a wide range of skills to offer.

 Other Resume Formats

-Despite the fact that most people know only the aforementioned resume formats, there are more layouts you could use.
+Even though most people know only the aforementioned resume formats, there are more layouts you could use.
 Below you will find other resume formats you might find helpful in overcoming your current job search challenges.

 This format implies the use of graphic design in addition to written text.
 While traditional formats use only text to tell a candidate’s story, infographic resumes are more about color, icons, fonts, and layout when it comes to organizing content.